The Motorcycle Rider Program offers courses for novice, intermediate and experienced and sidecar/trike riders. Which program

 of age need the written consent of a parent or legal guardian.

-Upon successful completion of the Basic course, a completion
+Upon successful completion of the Basic Rider Course, a completion

 card will be issued that will allow the Illinois Secretary of